Kirigami for Kids

 DIY fun with paper and scissors

 This kirigami for kids page will teach you how to create simple but beautiful paper crafts with paper and scissors.
-Children have enjoyed cutting paper every since they are old enough to hold a pair of scissors.
+Children have enjoyed cutting paper ever since they are old enough to hold a pair of scissors.
 They do it at school, they do it at home: this in itself is nothing new.

 However, you can take cutting paper one step further and enrich your child’s experience through kirigami.
 In Japanese, the word kirigami means: